1 - Mapper

 repository.findAll(spec);

-The executed SQL will be:
+The executed SQL will be like:

 ... where customer0_.created_time=(